 If you don’t have enough of it, ask yourself: are you being drained without you knowing it?

 And the worst kind of energy drain?
-Conversations that you shouldn’t be having in your head.
+Conversations in your head, that you shouldn’t be having in the first place.

 The kinds of conversations that go on because of all the opinions and statements and points being made on social media.

 You might think that social media help you stay up to date on what’s going on in the world, but it’s good to curate what you actually see there.